-Kristín Black is an Academic Advising Director in the office of Academic Advising, where she serves as an academic advisor for undergraduates.
+Kristín Black is an Undergraduate Advising Director in the office of Academic Advising.
 Her advising conversations with students include academic planning, exploring interests, identifying goals, choosing majors, assessing academic progress, connecting with faculty, enhancing study habits and other academic skills, finding opportunities for research and service, applying for grants and fellowships, navigating university requirements and policies, and other aspects of students' academic endeavors.
 She is also the campus representative for the national Goldwater Scholarship which recognizes sophomores and juniors with especially high potential to become leaders in basic research in science, mathematics and engineering.

 Current Role at Stanford

 PhD, University of Chicago, Molecular Genetics and Cell Biology

 MA, University of California, Berkeley, Zoology